 You will find a degree in Criminal Justice will prepare you for careers in all aspects of criminal justice, in particular, roles within Ngā Pirihimana O Aotearoa | New Zealand Police, Tāhū o te Ture | Ministry of Justice, and Ara Poutama Aotearoa | Department of Corrections.

-Your Criminal Justice degree is also likely to be applicable to working in many government departments, including prisons, probation and parole, in criminal justice policy, forensics, customs, or public and private investigation and security.
+Your Criminal Justice degree is also likely to be applicable to working in many governmental areas, including prisons, probation and parole, in criminal justice policy, forensics, customs, or public and private investigation and security.

 Find out more about what you can do with a degree in Criminal Justice.

-3rd Floor, Meremere Building – see campus maps
+Level 3, Meremere building – see campus maps

 Private Bag 4800